eugenesay0511/course-tracker-fe/README.md

-# Big Brain
+# WatchFlow

-A comprehensive, local-first web application built with React, Vite, and Material UI to track your progress through video course materials right from your browser.
-It scans local folders for video files (`.mp4`) and subtitle files (`.srt`), builds an interactive course outline, and automatically tracks where you left off.
+A comprehensive, local-first web application built with React 19, Vite, and Material UI to track your progress through video course materials right from your browser.
+It scans local folders for video files (`.mp4`) and subtitle files (`.srt`), builds an interactive course outline, and automatically tracks your learning journey.

 ## 🚀 Features

-- **Local File Scanning**: Point the app to a local folder and it automatically builds a course curriculum from subfolders (Chapters) and video files.
+- **Local File Scanning**: Point the app to a local folder via the File System Access API.
+It automatically builds a course curriculum from subfolders (Chapters) and video files.
 No uploads required!
-- **State Persistence**: The app remembers exactly where you paused each video.
+- **Rich Dashboard**: Visualize your progress with interactive charts, track total learning time, and quickly resume your last watched video.
+- **Study Streaks**: Set a daily watching goal and build your learning streak.
+The app tracking consecutive days you've reached your target.
+- **Bookmarks & Notes**: Save specific timestamps with notes while watching.
+Easily search and jump back to key moments from the Bookmarks page.
 - **Smart Completion**: Videos are automatically marked as completed when you reach 95% of the total duration.
-- **Seamless Navigation**: Navigate between sequential videos, even across different chapters.
+- **Customizable Experience**: Toggle between Light and Dark modes, and choose your preferred Course Outline position (Left or Right).
-- **Data Export & Import**: Backup your learning progress as a JSON file, and restore it on another machine.
+- **Data Export & Import**: Backup your learning progress as a JSON file (with automatic timestamps), and restore it on another machine.
 - **Vercel / Cloud Ready**: Fully functional when hosted on platforms like Vercel, bypassing browser security blocks by dynamically requesting permission to read your local files.

 ## 🧠 How It Works (Project Logic)